dave-lanigan/latin-mass-api/README.md

 # Latin Mass API

-API for information on tridentine catholic liturgies world wide.
+API for information on tridentine catholic liturgies from tridentine-only societies world wide.

 FSSP mass information is scraped from the [FSSP](https://www.fssp.org/en/find-us/where-are-we/) website.

 SSPX mass information is scraped from the [SSPX](https://sspx.org/en) site from the various region's pages.

+ICKSP mass information is

 SSPV mass information is scraped from the [SSPV](https://congregationofstpiusv.com/locations/) site.